Source: Real estate mogul Charles Kushner interested in purchasing Marlins

 The potential sale of the Miami Marlins has a long way to go, but the name of at least one person who has been in negotiations to buy the team is sure to cause a stir.

-His son Jared Kushner is the senior advisor to President Donald Trump.
+His son Jared Kushner is the senior adviser to President Donald Trump.

+The New York Times reported Thursday night that Charles Kushner's other son, Josh, and Josh's brother-in-law, Joseph Meyer, have " pursued the Marlins for several months."
+The newspaper reported that negotiations are being managed by Liontree, an investment the family hired.?

+"Under Major League Baseball rules, the Commissioner's Office must be informed of any conversations about a potential sale," Major League Baseball said in a statement provided to ESPN.
+"The Commissioner's Office has not heard directly or indirectly of any conversation involving Charles Kushner."

 A spokesperson for Charles Kushner declined comment.
-Marlins president David Samson also declined comment as did a spokesman for Major League Baseball.
+Marlins president David Samson also declined comment.

 Earlier Thursday, Forbes and The Associated Press reported that Marlins owner Jeffrey Loria had a preliminary agreement to sell the team for about $1.6 billion to a New York businessman, but the deal could fall through because the final purchase price hasn't been determined, a person with direct knowledge of the negotiations said Thursday.

-If Kushner were to be the managing partner, approval might be difficult from a public relations standpoint considering scrutiny of the Trump White House.
-Kushner also served time in prison for tax evasion, witness tampering and making illegal campaign contributions.
+If Kushner were to be the managing partner, approval might be difficult from a public relations standpoint considering scrutiny faced by the Trump White House.
+Charles Kushner also served time in prison for tax evasion, witness tampering and making illegal campaign contributions.

 Loria bought the Marlins from John Henry in 2002 for $158 million, funding the purchase by selling the Montreal Expos to Major League Baseball for $120 million and covering the rest with a $38 million loan from MLB.